avrilcoghlan/LittleBookofRTimeSeries/src/timeseries.rst

 ARIMA(p,d,q) model, where d is the order of differencing used.

-You can difference a time series using the "diff()" function in R. For example, the time series of the annual diameter of women’s skirts at the hem, from 1866 to 1911 is not stationary in mean, as the level changes a lot over time:
+You can difference a time series using the "diff()" function in R. For example, the time series of the annual diameter of women's skirts at the hem, from 1866 to 1911 is not stationary in mean, as the level changes a lot over time:

 |image14|